Djosar/HydeCode/README.md

 To start the watch mode run
 ``npm run watch``

+### Sites Directory
+The Sites directory needs to be writable to for the command line user.

 ## Project Structure
 ````javascript
 boilerplate/        /* This directory contains the boilerplate code for our basic jekyll project. */